What Is Sustainable Living?

 In that vein, we’ve seen a recent surge of urban farming efforts, either through a community garden or private apartment garden.
 This keeps food grown locally, organically, and without excess: the trifecta of sustainable food.

-Action: As a consumer, we can massively reduce food waste in the home with better planning, creative ways of using food scraps, composting and growing your own food.
+Action: As a consumer, we can massively reduce food waste in the home with better planning, preserving and freezing food, finding creative ways of using food scraps, composting and growing your own food.
 Additional, buying products from the supermarket that are close to expiry helps prevent them from going straight to landfill

 Reducing Individual Modes of Transportation: